Fall Harvest Salad w/ Sweet Potato

 - Add the apple cider vinegar, add the lid, and shake vigorously until the salt has dissolved and all the ingredients are combined.

-- Add the olive oil and pepper, add the lid, and shake vigorously until the vinaigrette has emulsified.
+- Add the olive oil and pepper, add the lid, and shake vigorously again until the vinaigrette has emulsified.
 Taste and add additional salt or pepper if desired.

 - Remove the cauliflower and sweet potato from the oven, allowing to cool slightly.